Orchid: Flowers

-Orchid flowers have three sepals, three petals and a three-chambered ovary.
+Orchid flowers are very varied in form.
+They have three sepals, three petals and a three-chambered ovary.
 The three sepals and two of the petals are often similar to each other but one petal is usually highly modified, forming a "lip" or labellum.
 In most orchid genera, as the flower develops, it undergoes a twisting through 180°, called resupination, so that the labellum lies below the column.
 The labellum functions to attract insects, and in resupinate flowers, also acts as a landing stage, or sometimes a trap.